top of page

 Koutoubia Mosque: The largest mosque in Marrakech, the Koutoubia is a remarkable architectural masterpiece with a beautiful minaret.
 Even if you can't enter, its view from the outside is awe-inspiring.
 It's particularly stunning when illuminated at night.

 Bahia Palace: This stunning palace is a showcase of Moroccan architecture and design.
-Be sure to explore its intricately designed courtyards and gardens, which are often adorned with colorful tiles, fountains, and lush greenery.
+Be sure to explore its intricately designed courtyards and gardens, which are often adorned with colourful tiles, fountains, and lush greenery.
 It offers a glimpse into the opulent lifestyle of the past.

 Saadian Tombs: Hidden for centuries and only discovered in 1917, these tombs are a testament to the rich history of the city.
 They contain the final resting place of members of the Saadian dynasty and are a fascinating historical site.